Halibut Fishing - Lodges, Destinations & Guided Trips

 Is halibut fishing physically demanding?

 Yes.
-Large halibut are powerful and require strength and stamina to land, especially in deeper water.
-Lodges often provide harnesses or fighting belts for support during long battles.
+Large halibut are powerful fish and require genuine strength and stamina to land, particularly in deeper water where the fish can use their flat profile to resist being brought up.
+Lodges typically provide fighting belts or harnesses for larger fish.